Professor Rebecca BraunTeaching Fellow

 PhD Supervision Interests

-I welcome proposals in all areas of 20th and 21st century German literature and culture, and am also interested in supervising comparative projects that deal with issues of authorship, celebrity, world literature and the global literary industry, the relationship between the media and the culture industry, and questions surrounding the transmission and reception of culture in the contemporary world.
+I welcome proposals in all areas of creative futures: how creative practice can help us think differently about the future, and how engaging with futures can help us think differently about creative practice.
+Projects in this area are likely to have both a practical / policy and a theoretical application.
+I can also supervise projects specifically on 20th and 21st century German literature and culture as well as comparative projects that deal with issues of authorship, celebrity, world literature and the global literary industry, the relationship between the media and the culture industry, and questions surrounding the transmission and reception of culture in the contemporary world.

 Authors and the World